Geely LC

-The Geely LC, sold in its home market as the Geely Panda or the Gleagle Panda, is a city car produced by the Chinese manufacturer Geely from November 2008 to 2016.
+The Geely LC, sold in its home market as the Geely Panda or the Gleagle Panda, is a city car produced by the Chinese manufacturer Geely Auto from November 2008 to 2016.
 In 2010 the LC scored 45.3 in C-NCAP crash tests, making it China's first locally researched and developed compact car to be awarded a 5-star rating, and it is subsequently the safest Chinese hatchback as of 2011.
 The LC was able to achieve the above despite a development process that relied more on computer simulations than actual crash tests.
 In 2017, The Panda was replaced by a facelifted version of the car known as the Geely Yuanjing X1.

 Online sale

 As of 22 December 2010, popular Chinese e-commerce retailer Taobao Mall sells the LC online although buyers must put down a 288 yuan deposit and visit a local dealership for a test drive prior to purchase.
 The LCs on offer are not delivered to your door.

 First day online sales totalled near 500.